Home

 • Blue Prism: For highly regulated environments with a focus on security and governance.

-Typical application: Data transfer from emails or Excel, automatic form filling, export and upload between old systems.
+Typical application: Data transfer from emails or Excel, automatic form filling, export and upload between legacy systems.

 4. Process platforms for continuous end-to-end automation